isomerpages/moh-bioethics/publications/press-releases/_posts/2024-04-16-post-Ethical, Legal, and Social Issues in Human Nuclear Genome Editing.md

 paper.</p>
 <p><strong>Period of Consultation</strong>
 </p>
 <p>7\.
-The public consultation will last for a period of two months from <strong>2 May 2023 to 14 July 2023.</strong> All
+The public consultation will last for a period of two months from <strong>3 June 2024 to 31 July 2024.</strong> All
-comments should be sent in by <strong>14 July 2023</strong>.
-Any comments received after 14 July 2023 will not be considered.</p>
+comments should be sent in by <strong>31 July 2024</strong>.
+Any comments received after 31 July 2024 will not be considered.</p>
 <p><strong>Feedback Channels</strong>
 </p>
 <p>8\.
 The public consultation paper can be accessed from the &lt;a href="